 If your family will take a vacation this summer, there’s no better time to start keeping a journal.

 Perhaps you don’t keep a regular journal year-round, and the thought of blank space on the page overwhelms you and your kids.
 Never fear!
 Creating a written record of wonderful memories can not only be painless, but fun!
-Here are three great strategies to try with your 2013 travel journal:
+Here are three great travel journal prompts for kids:

 1. Kaleidoscope Colors

 When I was ten years old, I stepped into the rainbow world of Mexico City.
 In a swirl of memories, I can still picture my aunt crocheting a bright red shawl for my doll, Felicity.
 I remember reading my green clothbound copy of (affiliate link) The Secret Garden as I sat on the grass in the front yard—a yard surrounded by flowers and guarded by a high gate.
 And I can see myself admiring the shiny, doll-sized copper pots in a shop filled with whimsical and mysterious souvenirs.

 Looking back, I wish I had made more word pictures in my own travel journal.
 What color was the old-fashioned rotary phone in the hallway?
 What was the pattern of the patio tiles?
 I can still see the restoration team scraping the walls of an old convent, but what long-forgotten colors had they just uncovered from beneath the layers of paint?

 Challenge your children to write a few lines each day in their travel journal about the colors that describe their trip:

 - The pink sunset over Pacific Ocean cliffs